okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/go/addsdk.md

-After you upgrade your app to the minimum requirements, the next step is to add the Identity Engine SDK to your app.
+After you upgrade your app to the minimum requirements, add the Identity Engine SDK to your app.

 1. Create a module file: `go mod init`
 1. Add the SDK to your `go.mod` file: `go get github.com/okta/okta-idx-golang`